milen100/node-red-modbus/scope.md

 - Modbus RTU needs to be unique by slaveId, device and baud (see Assumptions)
 - Specify whether slave or master (modbus-in only)
 - Config node needs a name and label identifying type and connection paramaters (summary).
-- Config node exposes its connection params, mode (slave/master), name and connection contexti (ctx)  - see server.js example
+- Config node exposes its connection params, mode (slave/master), name and connection context (ctx)  - see server.js example

 .js for config nodes
 - Supports both slave and master modes